Can I use a personal credit card for business expenses?

-You may have corporate credit options, but not have them readily available. or example, you forget to bring a corporate card to an event or client dinner.
+You may have corporate credit options, but not have them readily available.
+For example, you forget to bring a corporate card to an event or client dinner.

-Or perhaps you may have rewards or other benefits that incentivize the use of your personal credit card.
-For example, it may be offering better cashback, discounts, or rewards than what your corporate card is offering.
+Or perhaps you may have rewards or other benefits that incentivize using your personal credit card.
+For example, it may offer better cashback, discounts, or rewards than your corporate card offers.

 The risks of using a personal card

-However, using a personal card for business can lead to serious problems for both your business and your personal finances.
+However, using a personal card for business can lead to serious problems for your business and your finances.